Table of Content

 Expanding Long-Haul Route Networks

-The introduction of long-range narrow-body aircraft is allowing airlines to launch non-stop services between secondary cities that previously required a layover in a major hub.
-This new operational model benefits both airlines and passengers by reducing travel times, increasing route options, and opening up new markets.
+This new operational model benefits both airlines and passengers by reducing travel times, increasing route options, and opening up new markets, as shown by Airways Magazine.

 Cost Efficiency and Airline Profitability